Pet photography is a fun and profitable photography business niche that lets you to combine a love of photography with a love of animals.

 Set up your business infrastructure: In order to run a successful pet photography business, you'll need to set up the necessary infrastructure, such as a website, email account, and payment system.
 You may also want to consider hiring an accountant or financial advisor to help you manage your finances and keep track of your expenses.

 Network and build relationships: Building relationships with local pet-related businesses, such as pet stores and veterinary clinics, can be a great way to generate leads and build your client base.
 Consider attending local events and networking with other pet professionals to get your name out there and build relationships in the community.

-Pets are an important part of over 79 million households in the United States, that's over 60 percent of households in the U.S. If you own a pet photography business and want to know how to get clients or how to offer pet photography as part of your photography business, here are some marketing tips.
+Pets are an important part of over 79 million households in the United States, that's over 60 percent of households in the U.S. If you are a pet photography business owner and want to know how to get clients or how to offer pet photography as part of your photography business, here are some marketing tips.

 Photography magazine templates are not just for our human clients.
 Customize a magazine template to build your pet photography business.
 Everyone loves a furry photo.
 Mailboxes are full of greeting cards featuring pet photos during the holidays.
 Tap into the crowd who foregoes kids for a pack of furry friends and expand your photography business.

 (photo courtesy City Dog Photography)